hlashbrooke/Bible-Readings-for-Seriously-Simple-Podcasting/readme.txt

 > This plugin is an add-on for [Seriously Simple Podcasting](https://wordpress.org/plugins/seriously-simple-podcasting/) and requires at least **v1.15** of Seriously Simple Podcasting in order to work.

 Seriously Simple Podcasting is a great plugin for publishing your church's weekly sermons.
 One

-Simply upload your transcript file (in any format) just like you would upload your podcast audio/video file and the link to download the transcript will appear underneath the episode media player with the rest of your episode details.

 **Primary Features**

 - Adds a new field to your episodes for adding the Bible reading for the sermon
 - Adds the Bible reading alongside the rest of the episode details on your episodes, linked to the passage on biblegateway.com
+- Allows you to select your preferred version from 60 different English Bible versions
+- Includes dynamic filtering (see FAQ) to use any other version that is available on biblegateway.com

 **How to contribute**